rainforest-dev/abconvert-frontend-interview-question/README.md

 │   ├──crawler.ts: Crawls the website and extracts relevant data.
 (HTML and screenshot) │   ├──analyze.ts: Analyzes the extracted data and determines suitable elements for A/B testing.
 │   │               Currently support Ollama and OpenAI(Recommended)
+│   ├──messages.json: JSON file containing prompts for the AI.
 │   └── index.ts: Main entry point powered by @clack/prompts
 └── .env.local: put api urls, api keys and some other configurations here.
 ```

+##### Customization

+- You can provide output path, api keys, and api urls in `.env.local`.
+- You can customize the `config.ts` to support more model types.
+- You can modify `messages.json` to customize the prompts sent to the AI.

 ##### Usage